patilswapnilv/reactpress/README.md

 ## CSS

-there several available ways to manage your css with reactpress
+There are several available ways to manage your css with reactpress

 - you can create classic css files and import them like this :